GSA/ficam-arch/pages/ficam_goals.md

 - Removed ‘compliance’-focused goal which stated that FICAM will comply with relevant regulations, in favor of showing throughout the document how ICAM inherently contributes to Federal compliance.

+##External References

+* <a href="https://www.whitehouse.gov/the-press-office/2011/10/07/executive-order-13587-structural-reforms-improve-security-classified-net">Executive Order 13587: Structural Reforms to Improve the Security of Classified Networks and the Responsible Sharing and Safeguarding of Classified Information</a>
+* <a href="https://www.whitehouse.gov/the-press-office/2012/12/19/national-strategy-information-sharing-and-safeguarding">National Strategy for Information Sharing and Safeguarding</a>